AndreaPrestia/Felis/README.md

 **Felis.Router.Test**

-An AspNet minimal api application, containing the four endpoints exposed by Felis.
+An AspNet minimal api application, containing the five endpoints exposed by Felis.

-The four endpoints are:
+The five endpoints are:

 - dispatch
 - consume
 - error
 - services
+- purge

 These endpoints are documented in the page